kyma-project/community/docs/contributing/05-gh-actions.md

 ### Review changes on workflows

-Only a small group of people, usually the repository administrators, should be able to review and approve Github Actions.
+Only a small group of people, usually the repository administrators, should be able to review and approve GitHub Actions.
 Add the list of users/teams allowed to review and approve PRs regarding GitHub Actions to the CODEOWNERS file of your repository.

 ```text
 .github/workflows    @user-1 @user-2 @user-x